No products in the cart.

 The interaction starts off rather awkwardly.
 He asks you what you were doing, and what exactly you took.
 With a sigh, you pull out your CBD tincture.
 Your boss’s eyes widen as he reads the label: broad-spectrum CBD.

 You can see the reprimand coming.
 Your job is suddenly on the line.
 But before he can say anything, you launch into your explanation, the one you’ve been planning ever since you took your CBD to work.
-You say that CBD and marijuana are not the same thing.
+You say that CBD and marijuana are not the same things.
 You explain that your CBD is THC-free and that THC is the substance that would make you high.

 You tell your boss that broad-spectrum hemp extracts have no THC in them, while full-spectrum hemp extracts do contain THC.
 You explain that while a broad-spectrum extract contains cannabinoids and phytonutrients naturally found in the hemp plant, and delivers the benefits that you require, your CBD oil does not alter your ability to perform well at work, because you are not using any sort of drug.